Binomial Coefficient Calculator: Calculate "N Choose K" Combinations

 Can C(n,k) ever be a fraction?

-No, for non-negative integer n and k.
+No, for non-negative integers n and k.
 It always results in a whole number (a count of combinations).